Introduction

 Utility

-Immovable Phalanx slots into the utility category.
-You’ll typically set this up on turn one, and then plan to stay up front as a powerhouse for the rest of the scenario.
 The line between attacking and moving begins to blur with this build, so the categories will change to instead emphasize top and bottom actions, with the understanding that at any time you can stand your ground and convert a move on either half into an attack.
 Balanced Measure and Intimidating Growl swap places to make better use of the new persistent loss.
 After using top actions to deal a ton of damage, the bottom of Balanced Measure becomes an absurd attack.
-However, at this stage three small attacks on a monster are likely to pull well with your modifier deck.
+However, at this stage three small attacks on a monster are likely to pull well with your modifier deck, and will often be worth more than the sum of their parts.
 Spare Dagger is let go at this point; it was mostly kept around for the bottom attack, which is of course now redundant.

 Mid-Build Reflection